roots/wordpress/README.md

 ## About `roots/wordpress`

-`roots/wordpress` is a PHP package used by Composer to install WordPress core.
+`roots/wordpress` is an automatically updated Composer package for WordPress core.

 Read our [announcement post](https://roots.io/announcing-the-roots-wordpress-composer-package/) for more details on why this package is needed, and how it's built.